pomerium/documentation/content/docs/reference/service-urls.md

 The **Authenticate Service URL** setting defines the externally accessible URL where Pomerium redirects end users (clients) to authenticate against an identity provider.

-If Pomerium is running in [split service mode](/docs/internals/configuration#all-in-one-vs-split-service-mode), each individual Pomerium service (except the Databroker service) requires the authenticate service URL in its configuration.
-These services include the Proxy, Authenticate, and Authorize services.
+If Pomerium is running in [split-service mode](/docs/internals/configuration#all-in-one-vs-split-service-mode), each Pomerium service requires the authenticate service URL in its configuration.

 :::info